chmouel/helloyolo/README.txt

 them and generate zip
 files sorted in ~/Documents/Comics/comic-name/comic-episode.cbz

-It uses real wget for downloading since the internal one was very slow for frComic if that's an issue for someone i can get the internal one as fallback again to be truly os independent.
+It uses real curl for downloading since the internal one was very slow for frComic if that's an issue for someone i can get the internal one as fallback again to be truly os independent.